 Cover approximately one third of the plants.

-How do you know when your potatoes are ready to harvest?
+How do you know when to harvest potatoes?
+Your potatoes are ready to harvest when:

-The potatoes are ready but will continue to grow larger if you leave them after the potato plants flower.
+You will know it’s harvest time when the potato plants flower.
+The potatoes are ready to eat but will continue to grow larger if you leave them after the potato plants flower.

 Potato plants yellow and brown leaves

 When growing potatoes in a pot, it’s best to wait until the tubers mature fully before harvesting them.
 When the leaves turn yellow and brown, and the plants begin to wilt and droop, the potatoes are finished growing.